bobbyc/CloudFormation/README.md

 		  }],

-	If add more ebs volumes, we also need to modify "UserData" section for new disk partition, create filesystem and mount point.
+	(Linux Only) When add more ebs volumes, we also need to modify "UserData" section for new disk partition, create filesystem and mount point.

         "UserData" : { "Fn::Base64" : { "Fn::Join" : ["", [
           "#!/bin/bash\n",